 Concrete stains can give a plain concrete floor the appearance of marbled stone.
 Stains can be easier to apply than paints but may require more frequent reapplication as well as a sealer or wax.

 Tip: When applying paint or another coating to a garage floor, check instructions to see if it requires a concrete primer coat for stronger bonding.

-Epoxy paint is a chemical-resistant paint-like coating with a glossy finish that lasts longer and offers better protection from spills and hot tires than standard paint.
+Epoxy paint for garage floors is a chemical-resistant paint-like coating with a glossy finish that lasts longer.
+This coating offers better protection from spills and hot tires than standard paint.
 It is not recommended for use on garage floors that hold moisture, which will undermine the bonding process.

-Interlocking garage floor tiles can be both a stylish and durable option for garage flooring.
+Interlocking garage floor tiles can be both a stylish and durable garage flooring option.

-- Popular tile materials include polypropylene and PVC as well as rubber and steel, and the tiles can be rigid or flexible depending on your needs.
+- Popular materials include polypropylene garage floor tiles and PVC garage floor tiles.
+Other options include rubber garage floor tiles, as well as steel.
+The tiles can be rigid or flexible depending on your needs.

 - Many garage floor tiles are designed to be easy to clean and to allow water to evaporate beneath them, avoiding moisture problems such as mildew.

 - The modular garage flooring design allows the tiles to be arranged in checkerboard configurations and other patterns.

 - Compared to other coverings, tiles are more cheaply and easily replaced in case of wear and tear.
 You can simply remove the damaged section of tile and replace it with a fresh one.